dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

   - Description: Set to true to configure /home mountpoint
 - `os_mnt_home_src`
   - Default: `""`
-  - Description: Set mount source for /home
+  - Description: Set mount source for /home.
+If empty, the current file system source device will be used.
 - `os_mnt_home_options`
   - Default: `rw,nosuid,nodev`
   - Description: Configure mount options for /home
 - `os_mnt_home_filesystem`
-  - Default: `ext4`
+  - Default: `""`
-  - Description: Configure file system for fstab entry /home
+  - Description: Configure file system for fstab entry /home.
+If empty, the current file system type will be used.
+- `os_mnt_home_dump`
+  - Default: ext3 + ext4 `1` / other `0`
+  - Description: Configure dump for fstab entry /var/tmp.
+If empty, the default depends on fstype.
+- `os_mnt_home_passno`
+  - Default: ext3 + ext4 `2` / other `0`
+  - Description: Configure passno for fstab entry /var/tmp.
+If empty, the default depends on fstype.
 - `os_mnt_run_dir_mode`
   - Default: `0755`
   - Description: Set default perimissions for /run